gofore/angular-basic-training/typescript-and-tooling/README.md

 - Command-line interface for Angular 2 development
 - Supports generation of project, components, services, pipes etc.
+- Recommended by the core team as basis for Angular 2 application
 - Usage with `ng` command:

 ```shell